cirbuk/resolver/README.md

 //Anything that is enclosed within [[ and ]] will be passed to the math evaluator const resolver = new Resolver({
+  //Anything enclosed between [[ and ]] will be sent to the math evaluator
   mappers: [
     [/\[\[(.+?)]]/g, evaluators.math]
   ]